 >>> Trafó Gallery is closed <<<

-According to the government decree related to the epidemic, Trafó Gallery will remain closed for 30 days from 11 November 2020.
+According to the government decree related to the epidemic, Trafó Gallery currently remains closed.

 Stay tuned for the updates and keep an eye on our Facebook page and newsletter for our upcoming online programs.